Awilen-Bernkastel/memoripy/README.md

 - `ollama`

 These dependencies will be installed automatically with pip install memoripy.

+Work is in progress to include `faiss-cpu` as an optional dependency for similarity search.

 ## License
 Memoripy is licensed under the Apache 2.0 License.